2026 Event chair

 Liz Blackwell

-Group Head of Sustainability, Strategy & Performance, L&Q GroupLiz is Group Head of Sustainability at L&Q, a not-for-profit housing association with around 110,000 homes in London and Manchester.
+Group Head of Sustainability, L&Q GroupLiz is Group Head of Sustainability at L&Q, a not-for-profit housing association with around 110,000 homes in London and Manchester.
 She heads up strategy development and planning for Environment & Climate Change, responsible for sustainability reporting and risk disclosures, as well as being co-chair of the sector-wide Sustainable Housing Strategy Group.

 Gemma Brookes

-Head of Asset Optimisation, OrbitJenny Danson
+Head of Asset Optimisation, Orbit

 Chief Executive, Healthy Homes HubWith over 30 years of leadership experience, Jenny has held prominent roles including CEO, COO, Executive Director, and Programme Manager.
 Jenny's impressive career spans various sectors, working with giants like BAA plc, Boots Opticians, Lovell, Ilke Homes, Kier, and Fortem, as well as numerous Councils and Housing Associations.
 Her strategic and operational prowess has consistently driven growth and innovation in every organisation she’s touched.
 In 2017, Jenny founded Danery to provide executive coaching and consultancy to the housing sector and tech start-ups.
 Her passion for property innovation led to the launch of the Proptech Innovation Network in 2021, a groundbreaking initiative in social housing.
 Jenny has worked with and supported over 130 housing associations, local authorities and combined authorities over the last 20 years.
 Now, with the establishment of Healthy Homes Hub in 2024, Jenny aims to create a collaborative platform to promote healthier, more sustainable living environments.
 With her extensive expertise and industry connections, Jenny is set to make Healthy Homes Hub a beacon of change in social housing.